 - Students must maintain a specific GPA in their 21st Century Academy Grade Level coursework:

 - Endorse with Honors = 3.5 GPA

-- Endorsed with High Honors = 4.0 GPA
+- Endorse with High Honors = 4.0 GPA

 - students may be required to maintain a specific Academy GPA including ALL required coursework.
 This is individual to each academy.

 - Students must maintain a specific overall cumulative GPA for their high school education.

 - Endorse = 2.75 GPA

 - Endorse with Honors = 3.0 GPA

 - Endorse with High Honors = 3.5 GPA